Muthaias/BarTab/README.md

 BarTab
 ======

 A simple bar tab for your web browser using Bootstrap and PHP.
+The BarTab specific code is licensed under the Beer license while both Slim framework and Bootstrap are licensed under the MIT license.

+If you use BarTab in any shape or form, please feel free and encouraged to share your feedback.

 External libraries